How Profitable are ADUs?: Profit Potential from an ADU in San Diego County

 Typical Rental Income

-A more detailed breakdown from a local guide shows March 2024 average ADU (or small-unit) rental rates in Greater San Diego: for example ~1-BR units in some zip codes ~ $1,900–2,900/month, 2-BR ~ $2,600–3,700/month.
+A local guide shows that March 2024 average ADU rental rates in Greater San Diego are as follows: ~1-BR units in some zip codes rent for approximately $1,900–2,900/month, while 2-BR units range from $2,600–3,700/month.
 (SnapADU)

-Another analysis indicates that in many parts of the city a well-designed 1-bedroom ADU can rent for $2,500 to $3,500 per month (i.e., $30,000 to $42,000 annually). (adugeeks.com)
+Another analysis indicates that a well-designed 1-bedroom ADU can rent for $2,500 to $3,500 per month, translating to $30,000 to $42,000 annually. (adugeeks.com)

 Example Return & ROI